top of page

 Current Theme:

-You must submit your pieces by WEDNESDAY, June 11th at 11:59 PM (the middle of Week 8).
+You must submit your pieces by WEDNESDAY, February 25th at 11:59 PM (the middle of Week 8).
 Pieces submitted after this date will not be considered for publication.

 Submissions are not required to match this title to be considered for publication.
+In order to submit your piece, please access our Google form

 We will not consider works that do not adhere to our content guidelines.